Bathroom Exhaust Fan Buying Guide & Reviews

 There is a useful video below that shows you the advantages of using one of these fans and how it can help protect your bathroom as well.

 Below I have completed a quick buying guide and below that is a Top 10 Comparison Table of the best bathroom exhaust fans available right now.
 Underneath that I have completed a short review on each of those.

-I would recommend that you go out through the roof as that is just the easiest and most effective method.
+I would recommend that you go out through the ceiling as that is just the easiest and most effective method

 Many of the newer fans come with lights and I think they are ideal for a bathroom.
 The light helps disguise the fan and also makes the unit look a lot more attractive.
 It is also just a more practical solution in my opinion.